Learn why you should (still) write blogs for your business, and the benefits of regular blogging

 Writing blog articles for your website should be a planned activity.
 The articles should form part of your overall content marketing strategy.
 They should be researched and well-written, and they should give value to your reader.

 The value can be information – find out what their burning question is and answer it!
 Or it could be entertainment – an enjoyable read about a feel-good success story, or something funny that happened.
-Note: you need to be a storyteller to write these kinds of blogs – you need to have the skills to use language and writing techniques to make the stories engaging and attention-grabbing.
+Note: you need to tell a story when you write these blogs – you need to use language and writing techniques to make the stories engaging and attention-grabbing.
 If this doesn’t describe your writing style, then consider hiring a copywriter.

 But if you are spending all this time creating awesome blog articles and content – you probably want to know why, right?
 What benefits is blogging giving your website, your brand, your customers?

 Read on for my top three reason why you still need to write blogs for your business.

 Writing blogs helps your website perform better in Google for a number of reasons.
 Firstly, Google loves fresh stuff.
 Keeping your site up to date with fresh content tells Google that your site is well managed, and the information isn’t outdated.
 You’d be surprised how many people build websites and then don’t touch them for years and years and years – the content becomes old, stale and outdated.
 So freshness of content is definitely a key factor that Google looks at.

 Another SEO benefit of blogging is that it helps you rank for a wider range of key terms.
 Blogs are also ideal for long-form content.
 Long-form content is content that is generally over 1,000 words in length.
 Oh, and long-form content performs really well in Google.
 If you can create a really well-structured article that is 1,000-2,000 words long, you greatly increase your chances for ranking for that subject matter.